Types of Mattresses (Comparison Guide)

 Warranty

-When purchasing anything of value or large price, such as a mattress, it is always good to consider extra warranty.
+When purchasing something of value or at a high price, such as a mattress, it is always good to consider an extra warranty.
 Most retailers will have a warranty built into the product when purchased.
 This can be anywhere from 1 year to 25 years, meaning taking a look is definitely worth your time.

-Often retailer warranties will only cover minimal things such as coils that are broke or loose.
-Things that would have been an error in manufacturing versus something that wore out over time.
-Typically, the more advanced a mattress is, the less things will be covered by warranty or the more expensive it will be to get the warranty on the mattress.
+Often, retailer warranties will only cover minimal things, such as broken or loose coils, which would have been an error in manufacturing rather than something that wore out over time.
+Typically, the more advanced a mattress is, the fewer things will be covered by warranty, or the more expensive it will be to get the warranty on the mattress.

 Return Policy

-The return policy on mattresses is another thing you want to inquire about before purchase.
-They often have thing called “comfort guarantee” that will be pretty vague on the actual length of the coverage.
+You should also inquire about the return policy on mattresses before making a purchase.
+They often offer a “comfort guarantee” that is pretty vague about the actual length of the coverage.

 Sometimes the return policy will charge certain percentage of the purchase as a restocking fee as well as delivery fees back to the store.
 Some though will have they perk of not doing that which is what you will want to look for when asking about the guarantees and return policies.

-While we have covered the most common types of mattresses and buying considerations there are still a vast array of options and customization available to you.
-We hope this guide was helpful in narrowing down your choices to find the perfect mattress for your needs.
+While we have covered the most common types of mattresses and buying considerations, there are still a vast array of options and customization available to you.
+We hope this guide helped narrow down your choices to find the perfect mattress for your needs.

 Similar Posts